JuliaReach/ReachabilityAnalysis.jl/docs/src/lib/discretize.md

 exponential $e^{A\delta}$ depending on the type of $A$ (see e.g. [^HIH08]).
 The available methods can be used through the (unexported) function `_exp`.

-For high dimensional systems (typicall `n > 2000`), computing the matrix exponential is expensive hence it is preferable to compute the action of the matrix exponential over vectors when needed, that is, $e^{δA} v$ for each $v$.
+For high dimensional systems (typically `n > 2000`), computing the matrix exponential is expensive hence it is preferable to compute the action of the matrix exponential over vectors when needed, that is, $e^{δA} v$ for each $v$.
 This method is particularly well-suited if `A` is vert sparse.
 Use the option `exp=:krylov` (or `exp=:lazy`) for this purpose.